What is a dental veneer?

 Dental Veneers should last for many years, but they can chip or break, just as your own teeth can.
 Your dentist will tell you how long each individual dental veneer should last.
 Small chips can be repaired, or a new dental veneer fitted if necessary.

 Some of the shiny outer enamel surface of the tooth may be removed, to make sure that the dental veneer can be bonded permanently in place later.
 The amount of enamel removed is tiny and will be the same as the thickness of the dental veneer to be fitted, so that the tooth stays the same size.
 A local anaesthetic (injection) may be used to make sure that there is no discomfort, but often this is not necessary.
 Once the tooth has been prepared, the dentist will take an ‘impression’.
-This will be given to the dental technician, along with any other information needed to make the dental veneer.
+This will be given to the dental technician, along with any other information needed to make your dental veneers in Essex.
 The colour of the surrounding teeth is matched on a shade guide to make sure that the dental veneer will look entirely natural.

 How long will it take?